donggyunp/Projects-at-KTH-and-EPFL/README.md

 Hi, I’m Donggyun @donggyunp
-I’m interested in Electrical Engineering and Computer Science, specifically in Machine Learning and its application to various domains, especially in clinical medicine.
+I’m interested in Electrical Engineering and Computer Science, specifically in Machine Learning and data-driven application to various domains.

 How to reach me?
-donggyun.park@epfl.ch
+donggyun@kth.se

 <!---
 donggyunp/donggyunp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.